TosbackCgusBridge-Bot/CGUs-versions/Surveymonkey/Privacy Policy.md

 We do not share your information or data with third parties outside SurveyMonkey except in the following limited circumstances:

 *   If you are a Creator that is part of a team plan or Enterprise plan using SurveyMonkey, your account information and data will be shared with the primary administrator(s) and your survey data may also be visible to other members in your team with whom you share your surveys or with whom you collaborate.
 Your administrator(s) will be able to view your account data, change your passwords, suspend, transfer or terminate your account or restrict your settings.
 Please refer to your organization’s internal policies if you have questions about this.
 *   If your organization has purchased an Enterprise account and you are using an email address on a domain owned by your employer or organization linked to your individual account, you may be asked to migrate to the Enterprise Account and your email address, name and account data will subsequently be visible to the primary administrator for that account once you have been migrated.
 You may be notified in advance of this migration and given an opportunity to change the email address linked to your account if you are not using your account for business purposes.
 *   To help us provide certain aspects of our services we use our affiliates and trusted key partners – in particular, we engage third parties to:

-    *   facilitate our email collectors for sending surveys by email to Respondents.
+    *   facilitate our collectors for sending surveys by email or text to Respondents.
+For email delivery, we use Sparkpost and for text/SMS services we use Twilio.
+We share the relevant contact information for respondents (email address or phone number as applicable) with these third parties.
-    *   facilitate customers in making payments.
+    *   facilitate customers in making payments and/or detect fraudulent payment attempts.
     *   deliver and help us track our marketing and advertising content.
     *   help us track website conversion success metrics.
-    *   manage our sales and customer support services to you.
+    *   manage our sales and customer support services to you, including for resolving any disputes.

 We enter into confidentiality and data processing terms with partners to ensure they comply with high levels of confidentiality and best practice in privacy and security standards and we regularly review these standards and practices.

 *   On your instructions, we share your information or data if you choose to use an integration in conjunction with SurveyMonkey services, to the extent necessary to facilitate that use.
 See further information here on our API partners.
 *   We also may have to share information or data in order to:
     *   meet any applicable law, regulation, legal process or enforceable governmental request.
     *   enforce applicable policies, including investigation of potential violations.
     *   detect, prevent, or otherwise address fraud, security or technical issues.